MacareuxDigital/concretecms-backup-shell/README.md

 ## 3.0.0 (March 16, 2020)

-- Added `concrete5-copy.sh` to copy production c5 to develop c5 if the both environment lives within a same server.
+- Added `concreteCMS-copy.sh` to copy production c5 to develop c5 if the both environment lives within a same server.

 ## 2.2.0 (Februrary 20, 2020)

-- Added CONCRETE5 MINIMUM and ALL CONCRETE5 options
+- Added concreteCMS MINIMUM and ALL concreteCMS options

 ## 2.1.1 (October 24, 2018)

-- Fixed a bug which --all option stopped in the middle and leaving the tar & sql file in WHERE_IS_CONCRETE5 Path.
+- Fixed a bug which --all option stopped in the middle and leaving the tar & sql file in WHERE_IS_concrete5 Path.
 - Better documentation

 ## 2.1 (June 28, 2018)